ngocnhat2k1/react-file-manager-main/frontend/README.md

 | Jump to Last File in the List  | `End`              |
 | Refresh File List              | `F5`               |
 | Clear Selection                | `Esc`              |

+## 🔍 Search Feature

+The File Manager includes a powerful search feature that helps you quickly find files and folders within your directory structure.

+### How It Works

+- **Context-Aware Search**: When you're inside a folder (e.g., `/Documents/Projects`), the search will only return results from that folder and its subfolders.
+This prevents overwhelming results and makes it easier to find files in large directory structures.

+- **Root-Level Search**: When you're at the root directory, the search will scan all files and folders across the entire file system.

+- **Case-Insensitive**: The search is case-insensitive, so you don't need to worry about capitalization when typing your search query.

+- **Real-Time Results**: Search results update in real-time as you type, providing instant feedback.

+### Usage

+Simply type your search query in the search box located in the toolbar.
+The file list will automatically filter to show only matching files and folders based on their name or path.

+**Example:**
+- If you're in `/Documents/Projects` and search for "report", you'll only see files/folders containing "report" within that directory and its subfolders.
+- If you're at the root and search for "report", you'll see all files/folders with "report" in their name or path across the entire file system.

+### Performance

+The search feature is optimized for large datasets (10k-100k+ files) using efficient tree traversal algorithms, ensuring fast search results even with extensive directory structures.

 ## Custom File Preview